Ramsey-Gicharu/docker_wokshop_react/README.md

 # Containerize A React Application
-# Changes to view schedules on Jenkins
+# Changes to view schedules on Jenkins every minute